 8. Learn About Their Triggers

-Understanding the things that trigger your loved one to have emotional responses may offer some support as well.
+Understanding the things that trigger your BPD loved one to have emotional responses may be beneficial as well.
 For example, if you know that the person struggles with a fear of abandonment, you may be able to communicate more clearly if you need to step away at some point.
+It is important to remember that you are not directly responsible for another person’s actions or emotions.
+You are just trying to lend awareness and support.

 9. Help Break the Stigma Around BPD

 Historically, BPD has been a stigmatized diagnosis.4 Healthcare providers may have shied away from or outright refused to treat people living with BPD, and people may internalize this stigma.
-Actively refute any stigma you encounter and try to educate others on the reality of BPD.
+Actively refute any negativity you encounter and try to educate others on the reality of BPD.

 10. Be Trustworthy & Consistent

-Being trustworthy and consistent can help your loved one build a positive and healthy relationship with you.
+Being trustworthy and consistent can help your loved one with BPD build a positive and healthy relationship with you.
 Your loved one can better know what to expect, which creates a sense of stability and safety.

 11. Remind Them of Their Positive Traits